jmcruz14/jmcruz14/README.md

-👋 Hi, I’m @jmcruz14 / Jay, a developer and aspiring data scientist with an undergraduate in Industrial Engineering!
+👋 Hi, I’m @jmcruz14 / Jay, a Filipino developer and aspiring data scientist with an undergraduate in Industrial Engineering!

 - 👀 I’m interested in ...
     - Data Science